ivanbabko/goodrocket-css/README.md

 and then be able to maintain the project without going nuts.

 It is based on Sass preprocessor, BEM naming conventions, and OOCSS approach.
-A few things were inspired by the ITCSS architecture and its real-life incarnation &mdash; Inuitcss framework, which I extended and adapted to my development style.
+A few things were inspired by the ITCSS architecture and Inuitcss framework, which I extended and adapted to my development style.

 ## Structure